terraform-google-modules/terraform-google-network/examples/service-connection-policy/README.md

 # Service Connection Policy example

 This example creates:

-- A VPC network and subnetwork
+- A VPC network and a subnetwork
 - A Service Connection Policy attached to that network and subnetwork

 ## Run